There are a few exemptions which can be found here https://www.gov.uk/guidance/biodiversity-net-gain-exempt-developments

 The type, condition, and area of habitats on site are determined prior to the development.
-Then, each habitat included in the proposed development is calculated, with each habitat assessed on its condition and size too.
+Then, each habitat included in the proposed development is calculated, with each habitat assessed on its condition, size and location.

-This habitat data, along with information on local biodiversity action plans, are input into the Biodiversity Metric (versions are currently being updated regularly), which results in the calculation of Biodiversity Units.
-The different between the baseline and proposed development biodiversity units provide a percentage – this is the Biodiversity Net Gain.
+This habitat data, along with information on local biodiversity action plans (Nature Recovery Strategies), are input into the Biodiversity Metric (versions are currently being updated regularly, but the statutory metric is the main one), which results in the calculation of Biodiversity Units.
+The difference between the baseline and proposed development biodiversity units provide a percentage – this is the Biodiversity Net Gain.

-With a minimum of 10% biodiversity net gain needed for a development to be approved, we then recommend the best ways in which to achieve this.
+With a minimum of 10% biodiversity net gain needed for a development to be approved in both habitat and linear units, we then recommend the best ways in which to achieve this.

 For example, on a recent project, the biodiversity net gain was calculated for the proposed development where a +8.96% net gain was achieved.
 Therefore, to meet the minimum 10% net gain, a further +1.04% was needed.